PR quotes kris ruby PR podcast

 HOW TO FIND PR OPPORTUNITIES FOR YOUR BUSINESS

-How to identify PR opportunities with free tools
+How to identify Publicity opportunities with free tools

 Kathleen: For somebody who’s listening and thinking, “I’m not ready to hire a PR firm yet, but I might want to dabble in trying this out for myself.”
 There is HARO (Help A Reporter Out), which is a free source that you can read and respond to.
 Are there any other helpful places that somebody can visit to see what kinds of stories reporters are working on and potentially respond to?